 If your project is missing some required columns, then it is likely that they have not been imported or are hidden.

 The Columns setting was earlier called Tracking scope or Mandatory columns and behaved slightly differently.
-Iterative Studio would always import up to 200 columns.
-This meant that if you selected only 5 columns, Iterative Studio would still import another 195 columns, unless your repository did not have so many columns.
+DVC Studio would always import up to 200 columns.
+This meant that if you selected only 5 columns, DVC Studio would still import another 195 columns, unless your repository did not have so many columns.
 This behavior is now obsolete, and only selected columns are imported.